Image

 • Turned parts that also need milled flats, slots, or drilled features

-When high-volume runs rely on consistent diameters, shoulders, and threads, CNC lathe machining becomes the foundation of the workflow.
+When components repeat at scale and require stable diameters, shoulders, and threads, CNC lathe machining typically forms the backbone of the process.

 How does a multi-turret, multi-spindle lathe change production compared to a standard lathe?

-A multi-turret, multi-spindle platform completes far more work in one cycle rather than spreading operations across multiple machines and setups.
+With multi-turret, multi-spindle equipment, more operations happen in one cycle instead of being split across multiple machines and setups.
 That means:

 • Front- and back-working (two-sided parts) completed in one continuous process